Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

 \end{proof}

-Now, we propose another sequential operation for $\bOIES$, the elements participating in the operation are all the elements within an $\bOIES$ instance, and the result of the operation is a new $\bOIE$ instance.
+Now, we propose another sequence operation for $\bOIES$.
+The elements participating in the operation are all the elements within an $\bOIES$ instance, and the result of the operation is a new $\bOIE$ instance.